Hel00/dks3Api/README.md

-# Dark Souls III Player Class
+# Dark Souls III API

 Replicating the player class from dark souls 3 so that it's usable programmatically
 ### Usage